DragonBox/u3d/README.md

 When you install Unity with this tool, you will have to grant it higher privileges so it can perform the installation.
 It means that under MacOS and Linux, you will be asked for your `sudo` password.

-On Windows, you must launch a administrative command interface to be able to run `local_install` and `install` (only if you install for the latter).
+On Windows, you must launch a administrative command interface to be able to run `install` without the `--no-install` option.
+Same goes for any kind of sanization where u3d would move files around.

 ## Examples